Terms and Privacy •

 Get to know the “Why’s” of email marketing for various businesses and organizations.

-* Non- profits goals in using email is to raise funds for their charity works.
+- Non-profits goals of using email are to raise funds for their charity works.
 Also, news of any fundraising events and volunteering activities.

 When you get a clear path on your “Why” you can develop an effective marketing strategy.